bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    Semantic HTML is basically a way of writing or structuring HTML so that it reinforces the meaning/content.
+In Semantic HTML the tags we give elements tells the browser something about the meaning of the content which is it's intended purpose.
+We must use these tags correctly so that it is understandable to users and the machine.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+    display:block; - takes up the full width available on a webpage with a new line before and after the element.

+    display:inline; - only takes up the amount of width it needs on a webpage and does not insert any new lines before or after the element.

 3. What are the 4 areas of the box model?

+    The 4 areas of the box model are Content , Padding , Borders , and Margin.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+  The align-items:center proper works with the cross-axis.

 5. Explain why git is valuable to a team of developers.